Skip to content

 But, as part of the project we can support developers in this endeavour.
 We’ll provide detailed implementation guidance, grid-aware design suggestions, and practical examples of how to use HTMLRewriter APIs as part of our project deliverables.
 We will also implement this code, and some design changes to our own Branch Magazine website and blog openly and honestly about that experience.

-Initially, we will concentrate on making sure our code works beautifully with CDN providers who include HTMLRewriter APIs as part of their platform.
+Initially, we will concentrate on making sure our code works with CDN providers who include HTMLRewriter APIs as part of their platform.
 After that, we will see if we can expand to other providers and implement the same functionality using a polyfill.

 Why not build something at the server level?